-Across a range of meta-regressions, the majority of analyses showed overall positive effects of group-based interventions, independently of the type of measurement, though not all results were statistically significant.
+Across a range of meta-regressions, the majority of analyses showed overall positive effects of group-based interventions, regardless of the type of measurement, though not all results were statistically significant.
 The two main analyses regarding the overall average effect size, one examining social reintegration outcomes and the other focusing on mental health outcomes, both showed statistically significant benefits of group-based interventions.
 Specifically, we found the treatment effect of group-based interventions to be 2.3 times larger than usual care for social reintegrational outcomes, and 1.4 times larger than usual care on mental health outcomes.

 A unique characteristic of this body of literature is that close to half of the studies represent preregistered studies.
 When analyzing this group of studies only, we still found a substantial and statistically significant effect of group-based intervention when compared to no or usual individual treatments.
-To us, this provides rather hard evidence for the effectiveness of group-based intervention.
+To us, this provides rather hard evidence for the effectiveness of group-based interventions for adults suffering from both mental illness and social marginalisation.

 Overall, our findings were robust to all sensitivity and publication bias analyses, which further increases the confidence in the evidence base.